writethedocs/www/docs/conf/na/2017/east/proposal.md

 so take this into account in your planning.
 It likely makes sense to do the event in the Fall, but we'll also be doing a European event too that we'll need to coordinate.
+We don't see much attendee cross-over between the EU and NA events though, so we could hold them close to each other without too much worry.

 We need some information about your city, about the venue, and travel.
 Your proposal doesn’t have to be super-fancy, just informative.
 The proposal should include the following: